wdeforest23/wdeforest23/README.md

 # William DeForest

-### The Basics
+### Hi everyone! 👋🙂
-- I'm a graduate student (and athlete! ⚾) pursuing a Masters in Applied Data Science at the University of Chicago Data Science Institute.
+- I'm a graduate student (and athlete!⚾) pursuing a Masters in Applied Data Science at the University of Chicago Data Science Institute.
 - I'm also a 2023 graduate from Claremont McKenna College where I majored in Economics with a sequence in Data Science.
 - I call Seattle, WA home, but I'm currently living, studying and playing baseball in Chicago, IL.
 - Whether it's on the field, in the classroom, or at the office, I love being a part of a team!